 Establishing a well-designed estate plan is critical and can provide tremendous relief to you and to those you care about most.
 It’s always important to meet with a qualified estate planning attorney or advisor to help with the design.
 Any life change usually warrants an update or review of the current plan.
 An estate plan is just one piece of the puzzle, and should coordinate with your taxes, investments, and fit into your overall financial plan.

 Want to learn more?
 Email me at firstname.lastname@example.org with questions, and be on the lookout for next month’s blog as we dive into more complex topics.

+Past performance is not indicative of future results.
 For informational purposes only.
-Not intended as investment advice or a recommendation of any particular security or strategy.
-Not legal or tax advice.
+Not intended as legal or investment advice or a recommendation of any particular security or strategy.
+Information prepared from third-party sources is believed to be reliable though its accuracy is not guaranteed.
 Opinions expressed in this commentary reflect subjective judgments of the author based on conditions at the time of writing and are subject to change without notice.
-Wealthquest Corporation is an SEC registered investment adviser with its principal place of business in the State of Ohio.
-Registration does not imply a certain level of skill or training.
-For more information about Wealthquest, including our Form ADV Part 2A Brochure, please visit https://adviserinfo.sec.gov/ or contact us at 513-530-9700.
+For more information about Wealthquest, including our Form ADV Part 2A Brochure, please visit https://adviserinfo.sec.gov or contact us at 513-530-9700.